- An estimated 90,000 packages disappear daily in New York City alone

 4. Leverage a lockbox service

 The other way to avoid losing your delivered packages to porch pirates is by using a lockbox service.
-Convenience stores and eCommerce stores offer such service through Amazon locker and other lockbox service providers.
+Convenience stores and eCommerce stores offer such services through Amazon locker and other lockbox service providers.

 If you don't like picking your deliveries from the post office, you can invest in a protected lockbox sitting right in front of your porch.